cintnguyen/Ascending_Notes/README.md

 Expected Outcome: The new note should be successfully added to the app.
 Read Operation

-Test Case 2: Displaying Existing Notes - Tests the ability to display existing notes in the app.
+Test 2: Displaying Existing Notes - Tests the ability to display existing notes in the app.

 Test Steps:
 Render the app with existing notes.